-Not satisfied with the prognosis he received from his local surgeon he asked for a second opinion.
-The Medical Oncology team in London referred him to Princess Margaret Cancer Centre where he qualified for an immunotherapy trial under the direction of Dr. Abdul Razak.
-His tumour has now shrunk by more than 45 per cent.
+Unsatisfied with the prognosis from his local surgeon Rob sought out a second opinion and was referred to The Princess Margaret where he qualified for an innovative immunotherapy trial under the care of Dr. Abdul Razak.